Physical exercise improves children's concentration

 "Exercise, good fitness-based exercise, makes our brain more ready to learn."

-Another of the brain-gym exercises that helps with spelling, writing, listening, reading and comprehension by coordinating both the right and left brain.
+The Cross Crawl is a fun exercise that helps with spelling, writing, listening, reading and comprehension by coordinating both the right and left brain.
 Place your right hand across your body to the left knee as you raise it, and then do the same thing for the left hand on the right knee just as if you were marching.
-Do this for 2 - 3 minutes.
+Do this for two to three minutes and see how it makes you feel.